miruna31gabriela/Visualization-of-Medical-Data-Project/README.md

 ERROR: Failed to build installable wheels for some pyproject.toml based projects (SimpleITK)
 ```

-If that error appears, do the following:
+If that error appears, do the following steps:
-- Download from this repository the *.whl file;
+- Download from this repository the *.whl file; This file was obtained from [https://github.com/SimpleITK/SimpleITK/releases/tag/v2.1.1](https://github.com/SimpleITK/SimpleITK/releases/tag/v2.1.1). **NOTE**: the *.whl file we provided works for Windows; if you need the file for Linux or MacOS, they can be found in the provided GitHub repository.
-- In the command prompt, write `pip install path_of_file # file path name`;
+- In the command prompt, write `pip install path_of_file # file path name`
-- run `pip install pyradiomics` again and it should work.
+- run `pip install pyradiomics` again

 ## How to run
 After installing all the packages, select the previously created virtual environment in the editor of your choosing.